 Tolerance of Those with Different Faiths and Beliefs

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community where the vast majority are white British.
+We promote equality and diversity through the teaching of protected characteristics.
 Assemblies and discussions involving prejudices and prejudiced-based bullying have been followed and supported by learning in RE and PSHE.
 We are very proud to be linked to a school in Chittagong, in Bangladesh.

 We celebrate ‘European Day of Languages’ as a whole school encouraging children to research and discover differences and similarities between us and our European neighbours.

 Likewise we use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries who participate.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.